 Long before this Gomorrah of the Med opened its port to the international party crowd, Ibiza was a just a sleepy Spanish island.
 It relied on fishing and a much gentler form of tourism for its survival.

 Now, we’re not suggesting that you spend your Ibiza holiday sitting peacefully waiting for a bite on your fishing rod.
 But it would be a shame to leave this beautiful island without experiencing some of the other attractions that it has to offer.

-And Ibiza does offer adventure activities packed with enough adrenaline to rival even the biggest opening party.
+And Ibiza does offer adventure activities packed with enough adrenaline to rival even the biggest opening parties.
 And although you may ache afterwards we promise that your head won’t feel half as sore the next day.

 Want to plan full on Ibiza adventure holidays?
 Or just want to try something a bit different and exciting in amongst the partying?
 Then check out the 13 best activities in Ibiza:

 If the wind is refusing to blow, then get out in a kayak and power yourself around the coast.
 Escape the hoards of sun-worshippers to your own private cove or smugglers cave.
-Kayak trips last from a few hours to a few days for a full circumnavigation.
+Kayaking experiences last from a few hours to a few days for a full circumnavigation.
 As Ibiza adventure holidays go they are a great way to experience the nooks and crannies of the island’s underbelly.

 Mountain bike tours offer a great way to see a bit more of the island.
 And whether you are on Ibiza for a few days holiday or have lived on the island for years, travelling its rough tracks, pine forests and wooded hills on two wheels is bound to give you a new appreciation for its stunning setting.